wisp-forest/docs/docs/owo/ui/getting-started.md

 }
 ```

 You now need to fill in these two methods.
 In `createAdapter()` you have to initialize the UI system.
-For this job we use `OwoUIAdapter.create(...)` and pass in the screen and root component factory[^1], for which we'll choose the `VerticalFlowLayout` via `Containers.verticalFlow(...)`, making the final implementation look like this:
+For this job we use `OwoUIAdapter.create(...)` and pass in the screen and root component factory[^1], for which we'll choose the `FlowLayout` with the `VERTICAL` algorithm via `Containers.verticalFlow(...)`, making the final implementation look like this:

 ```java
 @Override